graphite-project/graphite-web/docs/config-local-settings.rst

 The configuration files must then all be added to ``/usr/local/apache2/conf/vhosts.d/``.
 Still others may not help handle this at all and you must add the configuration to your http.conf file directly.

 Graphite will be in the DocumentRoot of your webserver, and will not allow you to access plain-HTML in subdirectories without addition configuration.
-You may want to edit the ``example-graphite-vhosts.conf`` file to change port numbers or use additional ``"SetHandler None"`` directives to allow access to other directories.
+You may want to edit the ``example-graphite-vhost.conf`` file to change port numbers or use additional ``"SetHandler None"`` directives to allow access to other directories.

 Be sure to reload your Apache configuration by running ``sudo /etc/init.d/apache2 reload`` or ``sudo /etc/init.d/httpd reload``.